theritesite/enhanced-ajax-add-to-cart-wc/README.txt

 * Added class names to spans around ajax button title lines to allow for better styling
 * Added new span around separator to allow for customized styling
 * Fixed minor bug in how javascript files are enqueued to support themes that selectively enqueue WooCommerce assets
+* Fixed bug when same product is on the same page, only one quantity field was working

 = 1.3.0 =
 * Added way to display price alongside button or quantity box or at the beginning of the line